ewrogers/gala-docker/README.md

 ```

 You will also need to restart any running Gala node Docker containers for the machine ID changes to be seen by them.

-### I'm getting this Updater 500 Error all the time, what should I do?

-You can safely ignore that, it just means that the version check server isn't working properly.
-It won't affect your progress for the day.